ryanmaruf615/AIS_object_detection_and_avoidance/README.md

 ## Introduction
 Obstacle avoidance is a critical aspect of autonomous navigation systems.
-This project leverages **ROS 2 (Robot Operating System 2)** and the **TurtleBot3 platform** to implement and enhance an obstacle avoidance algorithm using the **Navigation 2 (Nav2) stack**.
+This project leverages ROS 2 (Robot Operating System 2) and the TurtleBot3 platform to implement and enhance an obstacle avoidance algorithm using the Navigation 2 (Nav2) stack.
+The system is designed to detect and avoid obstacles in real-time while ensuring efficient path planning and collision-free movement. **Navigation 2 (Nav2) stack**.

 ## Objective
 The primary goal is to enable the TurtleBot3 to navigate autonomously in a dynamic environment while avoiding obstacles in real time.
-This project is part of the **Autonomous Systems and Robotics course at Frankfurt University of Applied Sciences**.
+This project is part of the Autonomous Systems and Robotics course at Frankfurt University of Applied Sciences.
+**Autonomous Systems and Robotics course at Frankfurt University of Applied Sciences**.

 ## System Architecture